BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 **Trust**: Creating trust throughout the user experience was something that we tried to incorporate using design.
 This was essential to keeping the user engaged and trusting the reviews.

 ## Conclusion
 As a community we really enjoyed working with this project and sprinting towards the redesign of the website.
-The entire process took about 6 months in total and we jumped on weekly or bi-weekly calls to keep up the momentum.
+The entire process took about six months in total and we jumped on weekly or bi-weekly calls to keep up the momentum.
 The redesign of a website is an intricate process that requires a team effort as well as understanding the needs and goals of the people using the website.

 With that said this project is not finished.
 While we made a lot of changes in the redesign process the next steps with this project are to get the project in front of the world, gather feedback and speak with users and continue to iterate.
 There is more work to be done on the expert opinions, how the project could integrate Nostr and so contributions to that effort would be much appreciated.